PaulienVa/rugbymatch/exercices/Ex3.md

 We have a team, we have players and we can model set pieces!
 We only need a scoring board to finish our analysis app.

+Hint: to help you with this, we already implemented `Score` and `GameScore`.
+You might want to have a look at it.ª

 Most of the exercises can be verified using Spring integration tests, but if you want to test it using some interface, that is also possible.
 You only need to do an `ng serve` in the `analytics-app` directory to run the app on `localhost:4200`.